Afromimus: Classification

 To rigorously test the affinities of Afromimus, they added it to three phylogenetic datasets: two generally encompassing theropods, from Carrano et al. (2012) and Choiniere et al. (2012); and one focusing specifically on the Ceratosauria, from Brissón Egli et al. (2016).
 The most parsimonious phylogenetic trees for the first two analyses found Afromimus to be a member of the Ceratosauria, grouping with Masiakasaurus and Majungasaurus in the former and with Masiakasaurus in the latter.
 Forcing Afromimus to be an ornithomimosaur resulted in a less parsimonious tree for the latter analysis.
 Finally, adding Afromimus to the ceratosaur-centric matrix resulted in it being found as part of the Noasauridae in a polytomy (unresolved group).
 In this analysis, the inclusion of Afromimus in the Ceratosauria is supported by the prominent iliofibular tubercle; its inclusion in the Noasauridae is supported by the flattened bottom end of the tibia and the fusion of the astragalar ascending process to the fibula.
 Given these results, Cerroni and colleagues referred Afromimus to the Abelisauroidea, with a likely position in the Noasauridae.
 However, they maintained it as a valid taxon because of the large posterior process of the chevron and the extent to which the tibial crest of the fibula covers the fibular fossa.
 The phylogenetic tree from the analysis is partially replicated below.

 In their 2024 redescription of the abelisauroid Noasaurus, Hendrickx et al. noted the disputed affinities of Afromimus.
 Still, they recovered it in a clade also including Berthasaura and Austrocheirus in their phylogenetic analysis, which they named Berthasauridae.
 They found berthasaurids to nest outside of the Noasauridae, as the sister taxon to abelisauroids.
 Their results are displayed in the cladogram below:

 Evolution of ornithomimosaurs

-In 2014, Romain Allain and colleagues suggested that the close relation of the African Nqwebasaurus to Eurasian basal ornithomimosaurs indicates that the group was widespread before the breakup of Pangaea.
+In 2014, Ronan Allain and colleagues suggested that the close relation of the African Nqwebasaurus to Eurasian basal ornithomimosaurs indicates that the group was widespread before the breakup of Pangaea.
 In his description of Afromimus, Sereno suggested that southern ornithomimosaurs such as Afromimus and Nqwebasaurus, which he labelled as the only unambiguous ornithomimosaurs from the southern hemisphere, were an early phase in the group's evolution.
 However, the removal of Afromimus from the Ornithomimosauria by Cerroni and colleagues weakens this hypothesis, as do several analyses excluding Nqwebasaurus from the Ornithomimosauria; they considered the presence of ornithomimosaurs in the southern hemisphere to be equivocal.